alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

   This is a partial update.
 Attributes *not* named in the hash keep their previous values.

+- `GET /api/oauth/sign-in`: returns a URL to redirect the user to, to initiate the OAuth login/consent flow.
+Accepts these parameters:

+    - `redirect_path`: (optional, default: `/`)
+    - `state_id`: (optional)

+- `POST /api/oauth/callback`: returns a session ID, if the user has successfully authenticated.
+Accepts these parameters:

+    - `code`: the `code` from the OAuth response
+    - `state`: the `state` from the OAuth response

+  The session ID is generated randomly.
+If a user signs in multiple times they will receive different session IDs.

-- `POST /api/state`: sets some attribute values that will be persisted if the user creates a new account, regardless of whether the user returns to GOV.UK.
+- `POST /api/oauth/state`: sets some attribute values that will be persisted if the user creates a new account, regardless of whether the user returns to GOV.UK.
 Accepts these parameters: